 Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

-List of 8 items.
+List of 7 items.

 • Kathleen McNamara

-The Head of School at Seven Hills, Kathleen is in her 34th year as an independent school educator.
+The Head of School at Seven Hills, Kathleen is in her 35th year as an independent school educator.
 Before arriving at Seven Hills in 2015, she worked in a variety of capacities at four other independent schools: Tuxedo Park School in New York, Marin Country Day School in Corte Madera, California, Rippowam Cisqua School in Bedford, New York, and The Masters School in Dobbs Ferry, New York.
-She began her teaching career at The Masters School teaching Middle and High School French and English and working as a dorm parent.
+She began her teaching career at The Masters School, teaching Middle and High School French and English and working as a dorm parent.

-Kathleen demonstrates her strong commitment to professional development through active participation and speaking engagements at national and regional independent school conferences.
-She was invited to join the board of the California Association of Independent Schools (CAIS) in 2022.
-Charged by the Seven Hills Board of Trustees to lead the school through its diversity work, Kathleen strives to build community in each successive school year in order to create a more equitable and inclusive experience for our students and their families, as well as our faculty and staff.
+Kathleen demonstrates her commitment to professional development through active participation and speaking engagements at national and regional independent school conferences.
+She was invited to join the California Association of Independent Schools (CAIS) board in 2022.
+Charged by the Seven Hills Board of Trustees to lead the school through its diversity work, Kathleen strives to build community in each successive school year to create a more equitable and inclusive experience for our students and their families, as well as our faculty and staff.
 Kathleen earned her B.A. in French from Rutgers University and her M.A. in French Literature from New York University.
 She also holds a Diploma of French Studies from Université François Rabelais in Tours, France.
 Kathleen and her husband, Jihad, have three adult children: daughter Hannah, son Alex, and nephew Matthew.
 Away from school, Kathleen enjoys reading memoirs, traveling the globe, and finding things she can knit "reasonably well."

 Please click here to read Kathleen's blog on education and parenting.